- Provide a real (physical) User Manual with the product: don't make people read a pdf.

 This revised version features stronger verbs:

-uses an integrated circuit (IC) JFET operational amplifier in the input stage to minimize the number of components." [emphasis added]
+"The design uses an integrated circuit (IC) JFET operational amplifier in the input stage to minimize the number of components." [emphasis added]

 The following example suffers from a weak verb and from wordiness: